 How can debt management help me?

 Everyone’s situation will be different, but let’s look at an example of the kind of savings you might expect with a debt management program.
 Let’s say you have $20,000 in credit card debt at an average interest rate of 21%.
-You would have to pay $800 a month just to keep up with a minimum-payment requirement of 4% of your balance.
+You would have to pay $800 a month just to keep up with a minimum payment of 4% of your balance.

 If you were able to manage this payment — and not add anything else to your debt load — you could be debt-free in just shy of three years, ultimately paying interest of $6,533.

-Of course, $800 a month in credit-card bills is a lot to handle, which is where debt management comes in.
-One of the companies I profile further down, InCharge, can help reduce interest rates by an average of 6% to 9%.
-Assuming the best scenario (a 9% interest rate drop) and a four-year plan, your monthly payment could shrink to $576 (this includes a monthly fee of $49, which could be lower or dropped completely, depending on your situation) and your total interest paid would shrink to $5,276.
+Assuming the best scenario — a 9% interest rate drop — and a four-year plan, your monthly payment could shrink to $576 (this includes a monthly fee of $49, which could be lower or dropped completely), and your total interest paid would shrink to $5,276.